- Patient Comments: Heat Exhaustion - Symptoms

 - What is the prognosis for heat exhaustion?

-Heat exhaustion usually can be treated at home as long as the affected individual can maintain proper hydration and find a cool place to rest.
+Heat exhaustion usually can be treated at home as long as the affected individual can replace the lost fluid, keep well hydrated, and find a cool place to rest.
 Water, electrolyte replacement solutions or sport drinks are appropriate to consume.
 If nausea and vomiting prevent rehydration, the individual should seek medical attention, and may need IV fluids for rehydration.

 Muscles cramps can be severe and if stretching and rehydration cannot relieve recurrent cramps, medical care also may be necessary.